 As a past Board Recognized Swallowing Specialist, Lisa has a great deal of experience in the diagnosis and treatment of clients with voice and swallowing disorders and is versed in a variety of evaluation and treatment techniques, including videofluoroscopy, Fiber Optic Evaluation of Swallowing (FEES), and Surface EMG.

-She also has specialized training in Lee Silverman voice Therapy, Lessac-Madsen Resonant Voice Therapy, Medical Legal Evaluations, and Transgender Voice and Communication Training.
+She also has training in Lee Silverman voice Therapy, Lessac-Madsen Resonant Voice Therapy, Medical Legal Evaluations, and Transgender Voice and Communication Training.

 Lisa uses her skills and passion as an artist, to incorporate the use of visual arts into her treatment sessions when appropriate.
 She is certified in the Del-Giacco Neuro Arts program and is scheduled to undergo training with the Monart Drawing School in Berkley, California.
 Combining traditional evidenced based treatment approaches with meditation, visual arts, family based treatment, and myofascial treatment when able, Lisa has cultivated a very effective, client-centered holistic approach to the diagnosis and treatment of communication disorders.